Skip to Main Content

 Federal rules provide that federal courts must allow parties to cite unpublished (or unreported) opinions issued on or after January 1, 2007.
 Exceptions for unpublished/unreported opinions issued prior to 2007 include to establish the law of the case and if no published opinion would serve as well.

-Bluebook Rule B10.1.4 and Rule 10.8.1 provide instructions and examples for citing "unreported" opinions in Westlaw Edge and Lexis Advance.
+Bluebook Rule B10.1.4 and Rule 10.8.1 provide instructions and examples for citing "unreported" opinions in Westlaw and Lexis.
 The correct citation for unpublished federal court opinions includes:

 1. the case name;